 Most cases of myasthenia gravis, particularly ocular myasthenia can be diagnosed by clinical history and physical examination.
 A simple bedside test can be performed where the patients are asked to look up at a point (or pencil) by only elevating their eyes and keeping their head still.
 In a few seconds, the muscles of the eyelid become weak and start to droop, resulting in ptosis.
 Blood tests may possibly be performed to identify the antibodies.
 Electromyography tests that assess conduction of nerve impulses in the muscles is also a useful tests.

 In ocular myasthenia, the edrophonium test may possibly frequently be used.
 It is based on the principle that injection of edrophonium chloride will temporarily reverse ptosis in myasthenia patients, and not it other causes of ptosis.

 Medical treatment includes acetylcholinesterase enzyme blockers such as neostigmine and pyridostigmine.
 These drugs are useful in managing muscle weakness effectively, and are often started by the doctor in small doses.
 Stronger medications such as steroids, mycophenolate mofetil and azathioprine suppress the immune system and reduce the production of antibodies and are useful as well.

 Special treatments include plasmapheresis - a procedure that helps remove these antibodies from the body.
 Intravenous immunoglobulin can also be used to eliminate these antibodies by binding to them.
 Finally, removal of the thymus gland may possibly also be offered - a procedure called thymectomy.

-Surgery to lift the eyelid may possibly also be performed.
+Surgery to pull up the eyelid may possibly also be performed.